 The reality hit me.
 I had given up my career to move with this man across the world.
 I sacrificed and sacrificed, gave and gave.
 I was used up and wrung out by the end of the relationship.
 And when he left me, I had nothing left except stress, acne, and severe weight loss.

 Thus, began my healing journey and finding my goddess.
 It took a year of learning to love myself, cutting contact, and fighting to be the person that I wanted to be.
 I took a good hard look at my childhood, my relationship patterns, and everything in between.
 I made a conscious effort to stay single (and a global pandemic didn’t make that difficult).
 I got in a relationship with someone I never considered dating before: myself.

 And I changed my life.

 I learned what a strong, capable woman I am.
 I hushed my inner-critic and let my goddess take control of the messages and thoughts in my head.
 I began to believe in myself and practiced gratitude every step of the way.

 And here I am, visibly different to those around me.
 It’s not because I changed my hair or fashion sense.
 I changed within by unleashing my goddess and my light shines through in everything I do whether it’s taking out the trash or talking to a stranger.
 I carry myself in a way that I never have before.
 The real joy and satisfaction with my life are felt wherever I go.

 I attract men that are worth my time, because I know my worth and understand my values, needs, and wants.
 I don’t compromise and carry myself with such confidence and joy that people can’t help but stop and say hello.
 And, yes, that’s even with half my face covered with a mask!

 I light up the world now, and I want to share that light with you.
-Click the button below to begin your transformation and see was Goddess In Training can offer you.
+Fill out the application below to begin your transformation and see was Goddess In Training can offer you.